Franz Sigel: Postbellum career

 Sigel resigned his commission on May 4, 1865.
 He worked as editor of the Baltimore Wecker for a short time, and then as a newspaper editor in New York City.
 He filled a variety of political positions there, both as a Democrat and a Republican.
 In 1869, he ran on the Republican ticket for Secretary of State of New York, losing to the incumbent Democrat Homer Augustus Nelson.
 In May 1871 he became collector of internal revenue, and then in October 1871 register of the city.
 In 1887, President Grover Cleveland appointed him pension agent for the city of New York.
 He also lectured, worked in advertising and published the New York Monthly, a German-American periodical, for some years.

 Franz Sigel died in New York in 1902 and is buried in Woodlawn Cemetery in The Bronx, New York City.
 His granddaughter, Elsie Sigel, was the victim of a notorious murder.

 Honors

 Statues of him stand in Riverside Park, corner 106th Street in Manhattan and in Forest Park in St. Louis, Missouri.
 There is also a park named for him in the Bronx, just south of the Courthouse near Yankee Stadium.
-Siegel Street in Williamsburg, Brooklyn was named after him, Sigel Street in Worcester, Massachusetts was also named after him, as well as the village of Sigel, Pennsylvania, founded in 1865, in addition to Sigel, Illinois, which was settled in 1863.
+Seigel Street in Williamsburg, Brooklyn was named after him, Sigel Street in Worcester, Massachusetts was also named after him, as well as the village of Sigel, Pennsylvania, founded in 1865, in addition to Sigel, Illinois, which was settled in 1863.
 Sigel Township, Minnesota, settled in 1856 and organized in April 1862, was also named for Sigel.
 There is a street named after him on the western campus of the National Geospatial-Intelligence Agency in St. Louis (which is located on the grounds of the former St. Louis Arsenal).
 In about 1873 Sigel himself visited Sigel Township and New Ulm, Minnesota.